 Empathy is about feeling what someone else feels, whilst sympathy is about action.
 When you meet someone with empathy it wouldn’t be difficult to see that they are sympathetic too.

 Someone who is sympathetic but not empathetic, will fail to connect emotionally with anyone.
 Words express thoughts, but it’s acting on those words that show that we care.
 As the saying goes ‘actions speak louder than words’ and I believe that to be true.

 A little bit more about empathy:

 - Empathy helps us heal.
-When someone shows they care, it gives us the confidence to believe we can help and care back;
+When someone shows they care, it gives us the confidence to believe we can care back;

-Empathy also builds the foundations of any relationship and that’s what relationship’s need to thrive on.
+Empathy is also the building block to relationships and that’s what relationships need to thrive on.
 Everyone can sympathise but not everyone can empathise.